Glow-worm Xtramax HE Fault codes & diagnostics

 What to check first

-3. Press the reset button on the boiler control panel to attempt a restart.
+3. Close the valves tightly and press the reset button on the boiler to restart the system.

 Parts commonly replaced